Monmouth Beach School Images

 Monmouth Beach PBA members — sponsors of the annual Field Day & BBQ held at the MB School on Griffin Street, June 2022.

 Monmouth Beach School on Griffin Street, 1970s.
 It took four tries before borough voters approved a new school and the land to build it on.
 Finally in February 1909 voters closed the deal and approved (76-73) buying the property of Jesse V. Cook and building a new $14,000 school.
 Within nine months it was ready for students.
-Jesse (who passed away in 1924) left a strong legacy too.
-His son (Frederick) and grandson (Clarence) both went on to serve as MB School board members.
+Jesse (who passed away in 1924) left a solid legacy too.
+His son (Frederick) and grandson (Clarence) both went on to serve as school board members.
 They were town leaders as well.
 Fred, a school board president and fire company charter member, died in 1956.
-Clarence, a commissioner and borough clerk, died in 1979.
+Clarence, a borough commissioner and clerk, died in 1979.

 New MB School dedication.
 Red Bank Register, March 1976.
 The new school cost $1.4 million.
 The old school dated to 1909.